FemiAdesola/Todo_App/README.md

 ### ➕ Add
 > Type a task name (minimum 3 characters) and select a due date, then click **Add Task.** \
 > The app automatically records today’s date as the start date, and the task instantly appears in your list.
+> On click input field, it show gray focus

 ### ✏️ Edit
 > Double-click any task text to switch it into edit mode.
 Type the new text and press Enter (or click away) to save the update instantly.